nearform/udaru/README.md

 ## Testing, benching & linting
 Before running tests, ensure a valid Postgres database is running.
 The simplest way to do this is via Docker.
-Assuming docker is intstalled on your machine, in the root folder, run,
+Assuming docker is installed on your machine, in the root folder, run,

 ```
 docker-compose up